wp-plugins/mysmark/README.txt

 2. Settings in the admin page.

 == Changelog ==
+= 1.0.7 =
+* Added: Now it is possible to choose for each post if you want to enable the MySmark widget/button.
+* Added: screenshot-3.png to show the new meta box in the 'New/Edit Post' page.
+* Change: screenshot-1.png, screenshot-2.png, and images in the 'images' folder have been updated with the new Rose.

+= 1.0.6.1 =
+* Fixed: Post preview on the home page was not showing correctly.

+= 1.0.6 =
+* Added: The new MySmark Button is available to use as a template in the plug-in Control Panel.
+* Change: screenshot-2.png with the new Control Panel.

 = 1.0.5.1 =
 * Edited the README.txt file.

 = 1.0.5 =
 * Fixed: User is able to see in the user mysmark.com account stats for every posts.
 * Edited the README.txt file.